sadomovalex/camlex/README.md

 </Where>
 ```

-If you want to know more about Camlex internals, check [Documentation](https://github.com/sadomovalex/camlex/blob/master/docs/Documentation.md).
+If you want to know more about Camlex internals, check [Wiki documentation](https://github.com/sadomovalex/camlex/wiki).